kata-ai/grundgesetz-skeleton/README.md

 Grundgesetz is initially built to solve internal issues in managing documentation for our products at [Kata.ai](https://kata.ai/), but at the same we also found out that it's a good base for quickly deploying a documentation site online, so we put this up for everyone to use.

+## What's with the name?

+It's German for "constitution".
+We had a thing with German codenames here at Kata.ai.

+## Core Concepts

 ### Just Your Docs

 Grundgesetz is set up for you to get up and running straight away.
 All your docs are written in Markdown and go inside the `/docs` folder.
 The table of contents is managed through a JSON file.